 So, you’re preparing to apply to graduate school.
-There’s lots to do, like ordering transcripts, taking any necessary exams, writing a statement of purpose and asking for letters of recommendation.
+Your to-do list includes ordering transcripts, taking any necessary exams, writing a statement of purpose and asking for letters of recommendation.
+But there’s one more item you shouldn’t overlook: writing your graduate school resume.

 Wait … what?